 Jennifer Marshall is director of Domestic Policy Studies at the Heritage Foundation and oversees research in areas that determine the character of our culture: education, marriage, family, religion and civil society.
 She is the author of Now and Not Yet: Making Sense of Single Life in the Twenty-First Century.
 Marshall holds a Master’s degree in statecraft and world politics from the Institute of World Politics and a Bachelor’s degree in French from Wheaton College, where she also earned teacher’s certification.

 R. Albert Mohler Jr. serves as the ninth president of The Southern Baptist Theological Seminary.
 Dr. Mohler is a theologian and an ordained minister, having served as pastor and staff minister of several Southern Baptist churches.
+He came to the presidency of Southern Seminary from service as editor of The Christian Index, the oldest of the state papers serving the Southern Baptist Convention.
 Dr. Mohler is a member of Highview Baptist Church in Louisville, Ky.
 He is author of The Conviction to Lead, He is Not Silent, and Culture Shift: Engaging Current Issues with Timless Truth.
 He is married to Mary, and they have two children.

-Russell D. Moore is President of the Ethics & Religious Liberty Commission.
-He received the M.Div. in biblical studies from New Orleans Baptist Theological Seminary and the Ph.D. in systematic theology from The Southern Baptist Theological Seminary.
+Russell D. Moore is President of the Southern Baptist Ethics & Religious Liberty Commission.
+He earned a B.S. in history and political science from the University of Southern Mississippi.
+He also received the M.Div. in biblical studies from New Orleans Baptist Theological Seminary and the Ph.D. in systematic theology from The Southern Baptist Theological Seminary.
 He is the author or editor of five books, including Tempted and Tried: Temptation and the Triumph of Christ, Adopted for Life: The Priority of Adoption for Christian Families and Churches, and The Kingdom of Christ: The New Evangelical Perspective.
 He and his wife Maria are the parents of five boys.

 Trillia Newbell serves as the ERLC’s Consultant for Women’s Initiatives.
 She has a degree in political science from the University of Tennessee and is author of the forthcoming book, United: Captured by God’s Vision for Diversity.
 She is a contributor to the Council on Biblical Manhood and Womanhood, Desiring God, and The Gospel Coalition.
 Trillia is married to Thern, and they have two children.

-David Platt has been the pastor at the Church at Brook Hills in Birmingham, Ala., since 2006.
+Dr. David Platt has been the pastor at the Church at Brook Hills in Birmingham, Ala., since 2006.
 He went to the University of Georgia, and then earned a M.Div, Th.M, and Ph.D. from New Orleans Baptist Theological Seminary.
-He has previously served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics.
-He has authored several books, Radical, Radical Together and Follow Me.
+He has previously served at New Orleans Baptist Theological Seminary as Dean of Chapel and Assistant Professor of Expository Preaching and Apologetics, and as Staff Evangelist at Edgewater Baptist Church in New Orleans.
+He has authored several books, Radical, Radical Together, and Follow Me.
 David and his wife, Heather, live in Birmingham with their four children.

-Dennis Rainey Dennis Rainey is the President, CEO and co-founder of FamilyLife, a subsidiary of Campus Crusade for Christ.
-Under Dennis’ leadership FamilyLife has grown to become a vibrant ministry that offers families blueprints for living godly lives.
-He can be heard daily as co-host of the nationally syndicated radio program FamilyLife Today.
-Dennis earned a degree in business administration from the University of Arkansas and a master’s degree in biblical studies from Dallas Theological Seminary.
-He also received an honorary doctorate from Trinity Evangelical Divinity School.
-Dennis has authored more than two dozen books including Moments Together for Couples: 365 Daily Devotions for Drawing Near to God & One Another (Regal, 2014), which he co-authored with his wife, Barbara.
-He has six children and numerous grandchildren.
+Dennis Rainey is the President and CEO of FamilyLife, and has authored or co-authored more than two dozen books including the best selling Moments Together for Couples and Staying Close.
+He can be heard daily as co-host of the nationally syndicated radio program FamilyLife Today®.
+Dennis earned a degree in business administration from the University of Arkansas and a Master's degree in Biblical studies from Dallas Theological Seminary.
+He also holds an honorary doctorate from Trinity Evangelical University and Divinity School.
+Dennis is married to Barbara and they have six children and numerous grandchildren.

 Kelly Rosati is the vice president of Community Outreach at Focus on the Family where she serves and oversees the Adoption & Orphan Care Initiative and the Sanctity of Human Life department.
 Kelly also directs the Option Ultrasound Program, The Truth Project, and Focus’ Community Care efforts.
 She received her undergraduate education at Marquette University and graduated cum laude from the University of Nebraska School of Law.
 Above all her accomplishments, she and her husband have been married for 19 years and they have four children together.
 With her husband, Kelly co-authored the book Wait No More: One Family’s Amazing Adoption Journey (Focus on the Family, 2011).